-Applications should include a high quality project abstract that summarizes the proposed project in 400 words or less.
+Applications should include a high quality project abstract that summarizes the proposed project in 400 words or fewer.
 Project abstracts should be:

-- Written for a general public audience. - Submitted as a separate attachment with "Project Abstract" as part of its file name. - Single-spaced, using a standard 12-point font (such as Times New Roman) with 1-inch margins. - Clearly labeled, including the following information: - Legal name of the grant recipient and the title of the project. - Project's objectives and deliverables. - Program design elements, including the allowable uses of funds that will be incorporated into the project.

-- Mandatory program components. - If applicable, the projected number of participants to be serviced through the project and target population characteristics.
-(Category 1 only) - Baseline recidivism rate.
-(Category 1 only) - Name of the validated risk assessment tool used.
-(Category 1 only)
+- Written for a general public audience. - Submitted as a separate attachment with "Project Abstract" as part of its file name. - Single-spaced, using a standard 12-point font (such as Times New Roman) with 1-inch margins. - Clearly labeled, including the following information: - Legal name of the grant recipient and the title of the project. - o Project's objectives and deliverables. - Project design elements, including the allowable uses of funds that will be incorporated into the project. - Mandatory project components, as outlined under "Objectives and Deliverables" in Section A. Program Description. - If applicable, the projected number of participants to be serviced through the project and target population characteristics. - Baseline recidivism rate. - Identification of all priority considerations to be addressed through the grant (if applicable). - Name of the validated risk assessment tool used.